OmegaIntel/Alphaprobe/README.md

 - Upload text files associated with a company.
 - Store the file content in a Weaviate database.
-- Summarize financial documents using the Ollama model via LangChain.
+- Summarize financial documents using LLM via LangChain.
 - Automatically create a schema per company in the Weaviate database.

 ## Setup Instructions